 PGSUPER - Prestressed Girder Superstructure Design and Analysis

 This software has been collaboratively developed and maintained by the Washington State Department of Transportation (WSDOT), the Texas Department of Transportation (TxDOT) and the Kansas Department of Transportation (KDOT) under the Alternate Route Project initiated and managed by WSDOT. (http://www.wsdot.wa.gov/eesc/bridge/alternateroute/licenses.htm)

-The templates and libraries are managed and maintained by TxDOT and the software has the capability of dynamically and periodically updating the installed templates and libraries with the most current versions via the users Internet connection.
-Custom defined beam shapes that fit within each family of girder types supported by PGSuper can also be added to a users copy of the templates, thereby extending the girder shapes that the user can design and analyze with the program.
+Custom defined beam shapes that fit within each family of girder types supported by PGSuper can also be added to a user_s installed copy of the templates, thereby extending the girder shapes that the user can design, analyze and load rate with the program.

-The flexural design feature computes the number and configuration of prestressing strands and the minimum required release and final concrete strengths.
-Specification checking evaluates girders for compliance with strength, service, and detailing criteria.
+The flexural design feature computes the required number and pattern of prestressing strands and the minimum required release and final concrete strengths.
+Specification checking evaluates girders for compliance with strength, serviceability and detailing criteria.
 Horizontal and vertical shear design, analysis and load rating is also facilitated.